The official blog of the Lung Institute.

 Clean Home and Happy Lungs

 Along with these simple cleaning tips for people with lung disease, you can also help yourself breathe easier with cellular therapy.
-Reducing allergens and using the right household cleaners will help with symptom management, but cellular therapy can promote healing within your lungs, potentially improving lung function and overall quality of life.
+Reducing allergens and using the right household cleaners will help with symptom management, but cellular therapy may promote healing within your lungs, potentially improving lung function and overall quality of life.
 Let us answer your questions by contacting us at 888-745-6697 today.